Interaction as Explanation: A User Interaction-based Method for Explaining Image Classification Models

 In this paper, we present an interaction-based xAI method tailored for image classification tasks.
 The method facilitates the generation of masked images through user interactions, allowing users to understand the model by examining the classification results of these masked images.
 We conducted experiments using five image samples to observe the changes in image classification results through the proposed method.
 The experiments demonstrated that classification results could vary according to the masked features and the importance of features.
 This shows that the interaction-based xAI method can help users comprehend which features are important for classifying images with computer vision models.

 However, our work has several limitations.
 First, the method was applied solely to a basic image classification model.
 Given that computer vision models encompass a wide range of tasks, it is crucial to design interactions tailored to each specific task.
 Furthermore, our work focused on basic interactions, but exploring other interaction types, such as pinch, zoom, and tap, could be beneficial.
 Moreover, future considerations might include not only the creation of masked images but also modifications to the current image.
 Lastly, our research did not involve a user study; we only observed the changes in classification results from sample images.
 To ascertain whether there is an improvement in users' understanding of computer vision models, conducting a user study is essential.
 Consequently, our future work aims to design a broader range of interactions, consider various computer vision tasks and models, and conduct a rigorous user study.
+Furthermore, we consider the approach that integrates our method with existing xAI techniques to provide a combination of automatic explanations and additional interactions, potentially reducing the challenges associated with iteration in the interaction-based method.
 Despite the limitations, our method is significant for proposing an xAI method that leverages end-users' interactions.